Find Healthcare Schools

 $4,290 Yearly Tuition & Fees (In-State

-There are 506 full-time undergraduates at Eastern Wyoming College, and 1,430 students altogether.
+The total student population at Eastern Wyoming College is 1,430, which includes 506 full-time undergraduates.
 The school has a student-to-faculty ratio of 17 to 1.

-Roughly 27% of students at Eastern Wyoming College take out loans to pay for college.
-The typical student loan amount is $3,451 a year.
-The school reports a student loan default rate of 7.2% which is much lower than the average rate of 10.8%!
+Roughly 16% of students at Eastern Wyoming College take out loans to pay for college.
+The average amount of student loans is $3,814 a year.
+Eastern Wyoming College has a 2.9% student default rate.
+This is excellent when you compare it to the national rate of 10.8%.

 References